 AGAIN … NO Pain Means MORE Gain

 Very often, it will RESIST the relaxation process.
 OR, while the local muscles & fascia MIGHT relax and decompress to some degree, it will only last for a short time.
-Then, sometime after the treatment is over — be it hours or days — your historical habit patterns take back over and return the tension & stress levels and patterns of the muscle and organs back to where they were before the treatment.
-Sometimes worse.
+Then, sometime after the treatment is over — be it hours or days — your historical habit patterns take back over and return the tension & stress levels and habit patterns of the muscles and organs back to where they were before the treatment. … Sometimes worse.

-It is only when the CNS, the Brain, and the Mind is experiencing a Positive, NON-Intrusive level of sensation that it can more fully relax & integrate the changes happening in the neuro-musculo-fascial system.
+It is only when the CNS, the Brain, and the Mind are experiencing a Positive, NON-Intrusive level of sensation that it can more fully relax & integrate the changes happening in the neuro-musculo-fascial system.

 If the signals to the CNS & Brain are “appropriately administered” with the “right amount” of intensity of sensations and steady, focused pressure (and all that changes from moment-to-moment, from Client to Client, from session to session), we can “reset” the activity levels in the CNS & Brain, causing those nerve pathways to reduce the level of nerve signals (irritation) they’re sending to the muscles, fascia, joints and organs & glands.